 Ovarian Cancer is one of the most deadly of women's cancers.
-Each year, approximately 21,880 women will be diagnosed with ovarian cancer.
-In 2010, approximately 13850 women will die in the United States from ovarian cancer.
+Each year, thousands of women will be diagnosed with ovarian cancer.
+It is estimated that more than 15,500 women will die in the United States from ovarian cancer this year.
 Many women don't seek help until the disease has begun to spread, but if detected at its earliest stage, the five-year survival rate is more than 93%.